Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Experiment Details

 \section{Experiment Details}

 This section provides detailed descriptions of all methods and their configurations.

 \paragraph{Shared Aspects.} Across all experiments, we use the AdamW optimizer with fixed \texttt{beta} values of $0.95$ and $0.99$.
 For the high-dimensional Gaussian benchmark (\secref{section:hd_experiments}).
 Notably, for diffusion-based methods, we fully sample the Markov chain, in contrast to \citet{austin2021structured}, which applies an \texttt{argmax} operation at the final timestep.
-To evaluate the methods on the high-dimensional Gaussian mixture benchmark (\secref{section:hd_experiments}), we use $20\ 000$ samples.
-Conditional metrics are computed using 156 instances of $x_0$, with $1\ 000$ samples of $x_1$ generated for each $x_0$.

 \paragraph{CSBM and $\alpha$-CSBM.} For CSBM and $\alpha$-CSBM, we use the official implementation from \citet{ksenofontov2025categorical}: